-Whether you write a chatbot script in a formal or informal language, you can’t ignore grammar rules.
+Whichever chatbot scripting language you use, you can’t ignore grammar rules.
 You should proofread the messages and make sure that they are free from errors and typos.

 Seriously.
 Don’t ignore the proofreading process.
 In a chat, every minor mistake will be visible.
 Make the text perfect in terms of grammar before display it to users.

 While trying to make your chatbot perfect, you might create too much content.
 So, once you build the main dialogue nodes, you need to simplify them.
-You should drop all the words and phrases that don’t add meaning and rewrite long sentences.
+You should drop all the words and the chatbot phrases that don’t add meaning and rewrite the long sentences.